-Top: Riverfront views from the park Bottom: "Splash it Up" fountain fundraised and installed 2012 by volunteers
+Top: Riverfront views from the park Bottom: "Splash it Up" fountain installed 2012

 COLUMBIA VIEW PARK

 .9 ACRES, BETWEEN STRAND ST. AND THE COLUMBIA RIVER

 Description: The land is mostly flat, with a stone and grass-terraced hillside up to Strand St. It is planted with grass and has paved walkways, stairs and a ramp up to Strand St. The terraced hillside is used as amphitheater seating during special events, pictured below.